MandarGogate/av-challenge-website/challenge-data/data-spec.md

 ## Development data

-Each scene in the training set comprises:
+Each scene in the development set includes the following files:

 - Target.
-- Masker.
+- Interferer.
 - Mix.

 Metadata is also provided as a JSON file.